-Recently, one of Great Britain’s leading brain scientists, Baroness Greenfield, a professor of neurology at Oxford University, and the director of the Royal Institution, raised some English eyebrows when she insisted that fetuses are “conscious” before birth.
+One of Great Britain’s leading brain scientists, Baroness Greenfield, a professor of neurology at Oxford University and the director of the Royal Institution, raised some English eyebrows when she insisted that fetuses are conscious before birth.

 David Derbyshire, a science correspondent for Britain’s News Telegraph, (citing a poll taken last year among English neurologists), has stated:

 “Many believed fetuses should be given anaesthetics during a late abortion, after 20 weeks.
 Some also believe pain relief should be given for keyhole surgery in the womb” (news.telegraph.co.uk — March 11, 2003).